tortoise/orm-benchmarks/README.rst

 ---------------
 * ``peewee`` and ``Pony ORM`` has typically same or better performance
 * ``Django`` and ``SQLAlchemy ORM`` has some better, and some worse performance
-* ``Tortoise ORM`` has performace wins for atomic inserts and get operations, is significantly slower for large filters. ``uvloop`` performs worse across the board as expected.
+* ``Tortoise ORM`` has performace wins for atomic inserts and get operations, is significantly slower for large filters.
 * ``SQLObject`` fails